China tells Meituan billionaire to lie low after poem furore -Bloomberg

-June 18 (Reuters) - China has advised Meituan (3690.HK) Chairman and CEO Wang Xing to keep a low profile after he posted an ancient poem last month that sparked a social media furore and sent the food delivery firm's shares plummeting, Bloomberg News reported on Friday.
+(Reuters) - China has advised Meituan Chairman and CEO Wang Xing to keep a low profile after he posted an ancient poem last month that sparked a social media furore and sent the food delivery firm’s shares plummeting, Bloomberg News reported on Friday.

-Government officials summoned the founder of China's third-largest tech firm to a meeting recently and told him to refrain from courting the spotlight, at least temporarily, Bloomberg reported, citing unidentified people with knowledge of the matter.
+Government officials summoned the founder of China's third-largest tech firm to a meeting recently and told him to refrain from courting the spotlight, at least temporarily, Bloomberg reported bloom.bg/3wIuIlC, citing unidentified people with knowledge of the matter.

 Meituan did not respond to a Reuters request for comment.